Manifold Graph Signal Restoration using Gradient Graph Laplacian Regularizer

-Further, a \textit{signal-dependent} (SD) variant of GLR---where each graph edge weight $w_{i,j}$ is inversely proportional to the difference in sought signal samples, $|x_i - x_j|$, similarly done in the \textit{bilateral filter} \cite{tomasi98}---has been shown to promote\footnote{By ``promote" we mean adding a non-negative signal prior $\text{Pr}(\x)$ to a minimization objective $f(\x)$ to bias the solution $\x$ towards small $\text{Pr}(\x)$.} \textit{piecewise constant} (PWC) signal reconstruction \cite{pang17,liu17}.
+Further, a \textit{signal-dependent} (SD) variant of GLR---where each graph edge weight $w_{i,j}$ is inversely proportional to the difference in sought signal samples, $|x_i - x_j|$, similarly done in the \textit{bilateral filter} \cite{tomasi98}---has been shown to promote \textit{piecewise constant} (PWC) signal reconstruction \cite{pang17,liu17}.
 SDGLR has been used successfully in a number of practical applications: image denoising \cite{pang17}, JPEG image dequantization \cite{liu17}, 3D point cloud denoising \cite{dinesh20}, etc.

-However, like \textit{total variation} (TV) \cite{chambolle1997image} common in image denoising that also promotes PWC signal reconstruction \blue{(but at a higher computation cost due to its non-differentiable $\ell_1$-norm \cite{chen21})}, GLR suffers from the well-known adverse ``staircase" effect (illustrated in Fig.\;\ref{fig:gradient_graph} and \ref{fig:visualResult1}) for signals with gradually changing intensity. \blue{Fig.\;\ref{fig:PWP_ex} shows examples of slowly varying signals: a) image patches that progressively darken with dimming ambient light, and b) a European temperature map that incrementally drops as one travels further to the North.
-For images on 2D grids, as one remedy TV was extended to \textit{total generalized variation} (TGV) \cite{bredies2010total, bredies2015tgv} to promote piecewise linear / planar (PWP) signal reconstruction---a signal with piecewise constant gradients.}
+However, like \textit{total variation} (TV) \cite{chambolle1997image} common in image denoising that also promotes PWC signal reconstruction (but at a higher computation cost due to its non-differentiable $\ell_1$-norm \cite{chen21}), GLR suffers from the well-known adverse ``staircase" effect for signals with gradually changing intensity---artificially created boundaries between adjacent constant pieces that do not exist in the original signals.
+Fig.\;\ref{fig:PWP_ex}(a) shows a denoising example of a noise-corrupted temperature signal on a geographical graph of China, where the resulting blocking artifacts between adjacent reconstructed constant pieces are visually obvious.
+For images on 2D grids, as one remedy TV was extended to \textit{total generalized variation} (TGV) \cite{bredies2010total, bredies2015tgv} to promote piecewise linear / planar (PWP) signal reconstruction---a signal with piecewise constant gradients.